Reaching the Broadest Audience

-The well-known Jewish historian of the first century, Josephus, stated that the ability to speak Greek was very common not only among the general populous but also among servants and slaves.
+The well-known Jewish historian of the New Testament period, Josephus, stated that the ability to speak Greek was very common not only among the general populous but also among servants and slaves.

-Some evidence that Christ spoke the Greek language does exist in the Bible.
+Some evidence that Christ spoke the language does exist in the New Testament.
 Jesus utilized at least two Grecian words for love in his well-known post-resurrection conversation with Peter regarding how much he loved him.
-He used the word AGAPE, which is a deep love and PHILEO, which is brotherly love toward someone we like (see John 21: 15 - 17).
+He used the word agape, which is a deep love and phileo, which is brotherly love toward someone we like (see John 21: 15 - 17).
 These words have no exact corresponding word either in Old Testament Hebrew or in Aramaic.

 Jesus' play on words for "stone" and "rock," while talking with Peter in Matthew 16:18, also uses Grecian words that cannot be replicated in another language.

 "And I also say to you that you are Peter (Petros, Strong's Concordance #G4074, which literally means a stone), and on this rock (Petra, Strong's #G4073, which literally means a massive rock) I will build My church . . ."
 (Matthew 16:18).

 Mark 7 records the story of a Gentile woman who requested Jesus heal her young daughter.
 After being initially rebuffed, she persisted with her request.
 Jesus responded that he was sent to save and serve Israelites and that, "It isn't right to take the children's food and throw it to the dogs" (Mark 7:27).